oyviktorisa/net-demo/README.md

 - Open a command prompt, navigate to the angular folder which contains the *.sln file and run 'npm install'
 - After finished, run 'npm start'
 - The web app is accessible from localhost:4200

+# Demo
+Added a weather checker feature to the web app.
+Add WeatherService including the unit tests in the backend.
+The endpoints are /WeatherService/GetLocation and /WeatherService/GetCurrentWeather.
+This service doesn't need authorization.
+The location data is still hardcoded.
+For the weather information it uses Weather API from OpenWeatherMap.
-- The weather check page URL is localhost:4200/app/weather
+Add Weather Checker page in the frontend.
+The weather check page URL is localhost:4200/app/weather.
+This page doesn't need authorization.